littensy/reflex/docs/docs/guides/observers-and-entities.md

 Let's recap what we've learned about Observers:

 -   **Entities** are unique objects that can be added and removed from the state.
--   **Observers** are functions that run over the lifetime of an entity.
+-   **Observers** are functions that run over the lifetime of some value.
--   To create an observer, call [`observe`](../reference/reflex/producer#observeselector-discriminator-observer) with a selector, a discriminator, and an Observer function.
+-   Use [`observe`](../reference/reflex/producer#observeselector-discriminator-observer) to create Observers for unique entities.
+-   Use [`observeWhile`](../reference/reflex/producer#observewhileselector-predicate-observer) to create an Observer while a condition is met.